AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

   Entering a **Field Label** will autogenerate a **Property Name**, which can then be manually updated if required.

 * **Validation**
-  Basic valida†¡on is available by mechanisms such as the **Required** property.
+  Basic validation is available by mechanisms such as the **Required** property.
 Some data types have addition validation fields.
 See [Validation](#validation) for further details.

 * For the data type **Multi line text** it is possible to define the **Default Type** as either: